Probing untouchable environment as a resource for quantum computing: Introduction

-The full control of many-body quantum systems is expected to be a key towards the future nano- and quantum technologies.
+The full control of many-body quantum systems is no doubt a key towards the future nano- and quantum technologies.
 Among others, the realisation of quantum information processing \cite{NIELSEN} has been studied intensively as a good test bed of quantum control as well as an ultimate engineering task that makes full use of quantum mechanical effects \cite{Warren1993,rabitz2000}.
-Yet, manipulating quantum states is extremely hard, since information encoded in quantum states easily leaks out to the environment due to the inevitable interactions with it.
-In the theory of open quantum systems, an environment is usually treated as a large bath \cite{OPENQUANTUM,Nitzan2006}, assuming that most of its dynamical details are averaged out.
-Thus we do not see it as a quantum object that we can control actively.
-In realistic situations, it is indeed near-impossible to precisely identify the quantum nature of an environment, let alone to control it at will.
-However, here we demonstrate how this formidable task can be achieved, provided the dimension of the environment can be regarded as finite within the timescale we manipulate the system.
-The information thereby obtained will be useful not only for deeper understanding of the system dynamics under decoherence but also for exploiting the environment as a \textit{resource} for quantum engineering, such as quantum computation.
+Yet, manipulating quantum states is extremely hard, since information encoded in quantum states easily leaks out to the environment due to complex and inevitable interactions with it.
+In the theory of open quantum systems, an environment is usually treated as a large bath \cite{OPENQUANTUM,Nitzan2006}, washing away most of its dynamical details, rather than a quantum object that we can control actively.